 Driver fatigue is a long-standing trucking industry problem and a critical safety issue for truckers and trucking companies.
 It can cause inattentive driving, reduced alertness, drowsiness, sleepiness behind the wheel, greatly impair a trucker’s ability to drive safely and increase the risk of injury and death to others on the roads.
 In extreme cases truckers have fallen asleep behind the wheel with disastrous results.
-Not surprisingly, the largest proportion of fatigue related big truck wrecks happen on straight roads at highway speed between 1:00 a.m. and 6:00 a.m.
+Not surprisingly, the largest proportion of fatigue related big truck wrecks happen between 1:00 a.m. and 6:00 a.m on straight roads at highway speed.

 Overnight driving, extended work periods, split-shift work schedules, rotating or changing work schedules, unpredictable schedules, lack of nap or rest periods, poor diet, lack of exercise, sleep disruption, and environmental stressors are known risk factors associated with 18 wheeler accidents.
 Unfortunately, it can be difficult to accurately measure a driver’s alertness level or the extent of which he or she has been deprived of sleep.

-To reduce big truck wrecks in Missouri, Kansas and other states the federal government has adopted the Federal Motor Carrier Safety Regulations (FMCSRS), a comprehensive set of rules covering many aspects of trucking company operations and commercial truck driving.
-The FMCSRS contain Hour of Service (HOS) rules.
-These are designed to address driver fatigue and reduce or minimize truck accidents caused by tired, sleepy truck drivers operating 80,000 pound 18 wheelers, a truly scary prospect.
+To reduce big truck wrecks in Missouri, Kansas and other states, the federal government adopted the Federal Motor Carrier Safety Regulations (FMCSRs), a comprehensive set of rules covering many aspects of trucking company operations and commercial truck driving.
+The FMCSRs contain Hour of Service (HOS) rules.
+They are designed to reduce truck driver fatigue and truck accidents caused by tired, sleepy truck drivers operating 80,000 pound 18 wheelers, a truly scary prospect.

-Under the FMCSRS many truck drivers are required to keep a current written log book recording the dates and times they were driving, on-duty time and other information.
+Under the FMCSRs many truck drivers are required to keep a current log recording the dates and times they were driving, on-duty time and other information.
 This is so the trucking company, motor carrier inspectors and others can verify compliance with the HOS rules.
 Traditionally these logs have been kept in a paper log book.
 Some in the trucking industry refer to paper log books as “lie” books because they are easily falsified.
 Electronic logs are in the process of being adopted.
 Some of the reported benefits of electronic logs are reduced opportunities for exceeding permitted hours of service or log falsification.

 Hours of Service and Log Violations